Toma Zdravković: Career

-Žena moga druga (The Woman Of My Friend), Deca naše zemlje (The Children of Our Contry) and Što te večeras nema.
-The first three songs were actually just translations of foreign songs of authors Neil Sedaka and Enrico Macias, but the song Što te večeras nema was composed and written by Zdravković, and it was his first published self-written song.
-His actual first written song was Andjela, which was released later, in 1968.

-In 1964, his first true love, a girl named Slavica who Toma loved although she cheated on him, died prematurely at the age of 20 after a serious illness.
-She was not married and had no children.
-Zdravković was shocked, and wrote a song named "Buket belih ruža" (A Bouquet of White Roses), but published it years later, and the song is still considered his saddest song, and one of the most depressing songs in Yugoslavian music history.
+Zdravković's first album was named Essagerata, released in 1964.
+That year, his first true love, a girl named Slavica who Toma loved, died prematurely at the age of 20 after a serious illness.
+Zdravković wrote a song named "Buket belih ruža" (A Bouquet of White Roses), dedicated to her, which is still considered his saddest song.

-But still, he did not achieve the so wanted fame with his own songs.
-Until 1969, when he attended the "Ilidža 1969" music festival, and won the second place with the song "Odlazi, odlazi" written by Blagoje Košanin.
+In 1969 he attended the "Ilidža 1969" music festival, and won the second place with the song "Odlazi, odlazi".
 Later, around 100,000 copies of the album were sold.
-And, when Zdravković wrote a song for his friend, Meho Puzić, and it sold around 500,000 (some sources say even 700,000) copies, Zdravković knew it would not be long until he made it big.
+And, when Zdravković wrote a song for his friend, Meho Puzić, and it sold around 500,000 copies.

-In 1969, he and Silvana Armenulić sang in the same group, and Zdravković, to express his gratitude to her for helping him out, wrote the song “Šta će mi život".

-The song became one of the biggest folk hits ever written in Yugoslavia and transformed Silvana Armenulić, and Zdravković himself, into superstars.
-But Armenulić's life ironically ended seven years later.
+In 1969, he and Silvana Armenulić sang in the same group, and Zdravković, to express his gratitude to her for helping him launch his musical career, wrote the song “Šta će mi život".
+The song became one of the biggest folk hits ever written in Yugoslavia and transformed Armenulić, and Zdravković himself, into superstars.
 Zdravković later published his own version of the song.

-Breakdown

-In 1972 he married for the third time, and after a few months the marriage fell apart.
-Zdravković fell into alcohol addiction and his old bohemian lifestyle.
-In two years he spent all the money he earned in his 10-year music career.
-He decided to move to Chicago and try settling down.
-There, he met his fourth and last wife Gordana and later, his son Aleksandar was born.
-In 1978, the family decided to move back to Yugoslavia and start anew.
+Personal life

+Zdravković was married four times.
+He met his fourth wife, Gordana, in Toronto, Canada after visiting the United States and Canada in order to receive treatment for bladder cancer in 1973.
+With Gordana, he had one son, named Alexander.